Proper bone density helps support your daily activities. Here are some osteoporosis treatment methods you can try at home.

 A product like Jamieson Calcium Citrate + Vitamin D3 is great for promoting bone density.
 The citrate form is the easiest to digest, and vitamin D3 makes it much easier to absorb.

 Those needing more support could enjoy Jamieson's Calcium Magnesium + Vitamin D3.
 It incorporates the benefits of calcium with those of magnesium.
-Adding magnesium helps strengthen your muscles and central nervous system.
 This formula has a 2:1 Calcium to Magnesium ratio with vitamin D3 for optimal absorption.

 Jamieson Joint Relief Joint & Bone is another product that promotes bone health.
 It contains natural eggshell membranes and vitamin D3 to support your bone health.
-This supplement can relieve joint pain in as fast as 7 days and works to help strengthen your bones.
 By helping relieve joint pain, it can also promote a more active lifestyle.
-This is also super important for preventing osteoporosis.

 Supplementation is helpful, but it won't do much if you aren't also physically active.
 Remember, healthy muscles take on physical strains so your bones don't have to.
 This is why exercising regularly is so important.